Policyholders affected by Hurricane Maria may receive up to $20,000 in advance payments

 Proof of Loss Waiver

-To expedite processing of NFIP claims for Hurricane Irma, the NFIP is waiving the requirement for a policyholder to submit an initial Proof of Loss (POL) document.
+To expedite processing of NFIP claims for Hurricane Maria, the NFIP is waiving the requirement for a policyholder to submit an initial Proof of Loss (POL).
 Here’s how the expedited process will work:

 - After a policyholder files a claim, a time is set up for the adjuster to inspect the flood damaged property.
 The adjuster will document the damage and submit a report to the policyholder’s insurance company.